tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/常见问题/实时语音相关问题_intl.md

 ### Why is HTTP Invalid ID returned when I enter a room?
-If your account ID starts from 0, it is recommended to add 10000 to your account ID.
+If your account ID starts from 0, we recommend you add 10000 to your account ID.
 For example, if your account ID is 999, the number entered is 10999.

 ### What if a network error is returned when I enter a room?
 Follow the steps below for troubleshooting: